-Before you begin any HCCF application, please review our Grant Making Policy & Procedures April 3, 2017.
+Before you begin an HCCF application, please review our Grant Making Policy & Procedures November 5, 2018.

-Before submitting the required online application, the Grants Committee Chair encourages applicants to utilize the Foundation staff for assistance.
-Applicants must call the HCCF staff to request to have their completed online application reviewed before submitting.
+Before submitting the required online application, applicants must call the HCCF staff to request to have their completed online application reviewed before submitting.
 Many grant applications are denied because they are incomplete.
 Examples include failure to submit with authorized signatures, uploading an expired Form 990, and submitting insufficient financial information.
 Reviewing will assure uploaded items are current and the application is 100% complete.
 This does not reduce or replace the applicant’s responsibility for the content of the application.

-Youth Philanthropy Council Grant Application available in January
+Youth Philanthropy Council Grant Application available January 7th!

 Youth Philanthropy grants are focused on supporting young people and their communities.
 Requested grant funds should be used to offer a range of activities for those aged 13-19 years old.
 Grants are intended to engage youth in society by creating healthy, guiding relationships with adults, providing constructive free time activities, offering character–building opportunities, and encouraging a sense of community.
 Activities can include, but are not limited to, arts, music, sports, leisure and other activities where young people can make friends in a fun and safe environment.
 Priority will be given to grants that identify innovative and challenging ways to engage youth to participate.